Kingxukai/linux/Documentation/driver-api/thermal/cpu-cooling-api.rst

 	void cpufreq_cooling_unregister(struct thermal_cooling_device *cdev)

-    This interface function unregisters the "thermal-cpufreq-%x" cooling device.
+    This interface function unregisters the woke "thermal-cpufreq-%x" cooling device.

     cdev: Cooling device pointer which has to be unregistered.